ruby-on-wheels/ruby-on-wheels.github.io/_posts/2022-11-09-selling-my-mercedes-508d.md

 ![My Mercedes 508D parked next to my Mercedes 1113](/assets/images/IMG_5554.jpg)

 Maintaining the good condition of these old, beautiful, and reliable vehicles would require regular maintenance and care.
 While the truck's conversion had reached an [advanced stage]({% post_url 2022-09-16-building-the-seating-area %}), I spent hardly any time in the 508D.
-Yet, I had to take care of the vehicle repeatedly, which gradually became more of a burden.
+Yet, I had to [take care]({% post_url 2022-11-04-replacing-thermostat-of-a-dometic-cfx-50-refrigerator %}) of the vehicle repeatedly, which distracted me from working on the truck and gradually became more of a burden.

 Recognizing that ownership came with responsibilities, I embraced the philosophy that owning less is indeed more liberating.
 I was ready to part with my beloved Mercedes 508D.
 Given the perfect condition and high-quality conversion of the van, I had no doubts about finding a buyer willing to pay a fair price.